 M.Sc.
 In Engineering Systems and Management

-The Master of Science in Engineering Systems and Management program will meet its overarching goals.
-These goals (objectives) are the same ones that were accredited by CAA in 2010, as the ones to educate its graduates professionally and ethically to be valuable professionals in the UAE and internationally with disciplinary preparation that imparts the following:
+The Master of Science in Engineering Systems and Management Program will meet its overarching goals (objectives) to educate its graduates professionally and ethically to be valuable professionals in the UAE and internationally with disciplinary preparation that imparts the following:

-Stemming from the overarching goals, the M.Sc. in ESM program aims to fulfill the following set of outcomes:
+Stemming from the overarching goals, the MSc in ESMA program aims to fulfill the following set of outcomes:

-1) Successfully apply appropriate combinations of advanced concepts of engineering, economics, system theory, management and policy to identify, formulate and address engineering systems problems, and acquire knowledge of contemporary issues in the field of Engineering systems and management.
+- Successfully apply appropriate combinations of advanced concepts of engineering, economics, system theory, management and policy to identify, formulate and address engineering systems problems, and acquire knowledge of contemporary issues in the field of engineering systems and management.

-The M.Sc. in Engineering Systems and Management (ESM) program consists of a minimum of 36 credit hours.
-The required program credits are distributed as follows: 12 credits of Program Core courses, 12 credits of Elective courses, and 12 credits of ESM Master’s Thesis work.
-A student may organize the selection of the elective courses and the master’s thesis topic to follow a specialization track within the broad field of ESM.
+The MSc in Engineering Systems and Management (ESMA) program consists of a minimum of 36 credit hours.
+The required program credits are distributed as follows: 12 credits of Program Core courses, 12 credits of Elective courses, and 12 credits of ESMA Master’s Thesis work.
+A student may organize the selection of the elective courses and the master’s thesis topic to follow a specialization track within the broad field of ESMA.
 In such cases, the track will be noted on the student’s transcript.
-The table below presents a summary of the M.Sc. in ESM degree program structure and requirements.
-All the M.Sc. in ESM program courses, with the exception of the Seminar in Research Methods and the Master’s Thesis, have a credit rating of three credits each.
+The table below presents a summary of the MSc in ESMA degree program structure and requirements.
+All the MSc in ESMA program courses, with the exception of the Research Seminar and the Master’s Thesis, have a credit rating of three credits each.

-Summary of M.Sc. in ESM Degree Program Structure and Requirements
+Summary of MSc in ESMA Degree Program Structure and Requirements

 |ESM Master’s Thesis||12|

-Students seeking the degree of M.Sc. in ESM must successfully complete a minimum of 36 credited hours as specified in the categories detailed in this section, with a minimum Cumulative Grade Point Average (CGPA) of 3.0.
+Students seeking the degree of MSc in ESMA must successfully complete a minimum of 36 credited hours as specified in the categories detailed in this section, with a minimum Cumulative Grade Point Average (CGPA) of 3.0.

-The M.Sc. in ESM degree program core requires a minimum of 12 credits, consisting of program core courses, and the research seminar course, which has zero credit rating.
+The MSc in ESMA degree program core requires a minimum of 12 credits, consisting of program core courses, and the ESMA research seminar course, which has zero credit rating.
 The courses for each one of the core categories are specified below.